germanodlf/bacula-zabbix/README.md

-# bacula-zabbix

-Simple bash script and template to monitor jobs exit codes from Bacula on Zabbix.
+# Zabbix monitoring of Bacula's backup jobs and its processes

+Mainly composed by:
+- A bash script that reads values from Bacula Catalog and sends to Zabbix;
+- A Zabbix template with items and other configurations to receive the values, start alerts and generate graphs.

 Versions used:
 - Bacula 7.0.5